sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/service-log-notification.md

 The JOC Cockpit offers System Notifications from the [Monitor - System Notifications](/monitor-notifications-system) view.

-The JOC Cockpit offers [Notifications- Configuration ](/configuration-notification) for forwarding notifications by mail, from command line tools etc.
+The JOC Cockpit offers [Notifications- Configuration ](/configuration-notification) for forwarding notifications by e-mail, from command line tools etc.

 ## Log Notification Service Settings